 A risk of individuals losing their home

-The fact remains that there is a very real risk of individuals losing their home and life savings to care costs.
-The average annual cost of nursing home care is estimated to be £44,000 annually and support to pay these fees is means tested.
+The fact remains that there is a genuine risk of individuals losing their home and life savings to care costs.
+The average annual cost of nursing home care is estimated to be £44,000 annually and support to pay these fees is means-tested.

 Trusts as a solution?

 There are some maverick marketed trust schemes available in which the primary motive is the blatant avoidance of social care costs.
-Early advice as part of a wider succession planning exercise is important if gifts are to fall outside the lottery of paying for care.
+Early advice as part of a succession planning exercise is essential if gifts are to fall outside the lottery of paying for care.

-For the peace of mind that efficient planning brings contact us now and we will arrange a free 30 minute telephone consultation for you.
+For the peace of mind that efficient planning, contact us now, and we will arrange a free 30-minute telephone consultation for you.
 Our experienced, professional and impartial financial planning advice can help with your family succession planning.